dkowsikpai/Summarization-of-Judgement-Dataset/README.md

 ## Model
-- Selected t5-small model as it is small and loadable into the resourse we have right now.
+- Selected `t5-small` model as it is small and loadable into the resourse we have right now.
 Also trains faster.
 - Trainsformers are pre-trained and these models are good at the specialised task after finetuning
 - This model has 60M Parameters
+- The model is a full transformer (encoder+decoder)(Vaswani et al architecture) which makes it good at encoding the input text and decode the text to the required human readable format (summary)
+- Other models like BERT or GPT are just for encoding or decoding (auto generative) respectively.
+Which makes the model not good for the summarization task

 > NOTE: Finetuned model is not uploaded as it is very large